HenrikBengtsson/future.tests/README.md

 #### Travis CI

 To validate a future backend using future.tests on Travis CI, use a job matrix and add a separate job that runs `Rscript future.tests::check ...`.
-Here is an extract show a job matrix with one job that performs a regular `R CMD check --as-cran` and one that validates a specific backend using future.tests.
+Here is an excerpt of a `.travis.yml` with a job matrix where one of the job performs a regular `R CMD check --as-cran` and one validates a specific backend using **future.tests**.

 ```yaml
 language: r